neysanfoo/nvim-config/README.md

 ## Neovim Configuration

 This is a repository for my personal Neovim configuration.
-The configuration is set up with a focus on ease of use and productivity.

 ### Configuration Files